tokoHerold/mini-meco/README.md

 Environment Variables

-1. Create a.envfile in the server directory with the following:
+1. Create a .env file in the server directory with the following:
 ```
 EMAIL_USER_FAU=your_FAU_Email
 EMAIL_PASS_FAU=your_FAU_Password
 ```
-2. Create a.envfile in the client directory with the following:
+2. Create a .env file in the client directory with the following:
 ```
 VITE_GITHUB_TOKEN=your_secret_token
 ```